dcummings856/portfolio/README.md

 # portfolio
 portfolio to showcase my projects and find new people to work with!
+I work in HTML/CSS and Javascript